Interference aided finite resonant response in an undamped forced oscillator: Introduction

 \section{Introduction}

 Perturbation theory near resonance generally implies computation of small changes in the resonance frequency or calculations of small changes in the response functions at resonance because of small deformations in the assumed ideal shape of the resonating object.
-A detailed study for deformed dielectric spheres has been carried out recently in Aiello \textit{et. al.} \cite{aiello} and Gohsrich \textit{et. al.} \cite{aiello2}.
-Similar examples are found in optical setups (Foreman \textit{et. al.} \cite{foreman}) and in Helium drops (Childress \textit{et. al.} \cite{childress}).
-Nonlinear vibrations in the context of strings has been studied by Elliot \cite{elliot}. \\ In this work, we take a look at an undamped nonlinear system at resonance – specifically, we consider an undamped forced pendulum in a uniform gravitational field with $\theta$ being the angle with the vertical.
-The equation of motion takes the form,
+A detailed study for deformed dielectric spheres has been carried out recently in \cite{aiello} and \cite{aiello2}.
+Similar examples are found in optical setups \cite{foreman} and in Helium drops \cite{childress}.
+Nonlinear vibrations in strings has been studied in \cite{elliot}. \\ In this work, we look at an undamped nonlinear system at resonance (analysed briefly in a formal manner in \cite{Jean}) – we consider an undamped forced pendulum in a uniform gravitational field with $\theta$ being the angle with the vertical.
+Related analyses of this system include \cite{Yorke} (who, however, consider damping as well which we do not) and \cite{harish} (who briefly consider this system and derive some interesting numerical results in the context of diffusion).
+The equation of motion for this pendulum takes the form,